 Ultimately, Iron Man manages to plant the EMP Cannon on top of Aries and unleashes its power.
 This manages to shut down the mechanized tornado terror, but it also effects Tony’s armor as the two of them begin to plummet towards the ground.

-Stark manages to begin the reboot process on his suit, but has to wait 30 seconds before it becomes complete.
-Just as Aries slams into the ground in defeat, Iron Man manages to finish its start-up in the nick of time.
-And so, Episode 3 ends with the head relief worker admiring him for his guts while Iron Man flies back to base while engaging in comforting conversation with Chika.
+Stark manages to begin the reboot process on his suit but has to wait 30 seconds before it becomes complete.
+Just as Aries slams into the ground in defeat, Iron Man manages to finish his armor’s start-up process in the nick of time.
+And so, Episode 3 ends with the head relief worker admiring him for his guts as Iron Man flies back to base while engaging in comforting conversation with Chika.

 Following the birth of his superhero persona by defeating his terrorist captors, but not before losing an important friend…